Arkansas radio icon Bob Robbins dies at 78

 Born in Florida and adopted by an Air Force officer after his parents' deaths, Robbins got his first radio job at 14 with Armed Forces Radio in Morocco, where his father was based.
 His first music show was a polka program, he told Country Aircheck in a 2008 interview.

 Sgt.
-Bill Miller, Robbins’ boss at Armed Forces Radio, told him he was “just too country,” and that he’d have to learn to talk better, Robbins recalled.
-But Robbins never did learn to talk “like a radio person,” he told Country Aircheck.
+Bill Miller, Robbin's boss at Armed Forces Radio, told him he was "just too country," and that he'd have to learn to talk better.
+But Robbins never did learn to talk "like a radio person," he told Country Aircheck.

 In fact, most Arkansans probably know Robbins for his time at KSSN, the Little Rock-based station where he would become a familiar folksy voice to many who had never met him in person.